Effective Types Of Discipline: Positive Strategies and Techniques to Guide Your Child

 • Reinforcement: Acknowledge when children apply what they’ve learned

-Real-world application: If your child struggles with sharing, don’t just say “share your toys.”
+Real-world application: If your kid struggles with sharing, don’t just say “share your toys.”
 Instead, show them how to offer a toy, explain why sharing makes friends happy, and practice taking turns during play.
 This helps your child once again learn cooperation.

 Age-appropriate considerations: